All Episodes

 You play into the hands of terrorists to the extent that you disrupt and divide and frighten people in society.

-Within 30 seconds, he is now talking about New York and the gun safety laws in the country, the safe act.
+Within 30 seconds, he is now talking about New York and the gun safety laws in the country, the SAFE Act.

 And I'm like, what are you doing but politicizing it?

-Here is a simple, basic fundamental truth.
+Here is a simple, basic, fundamental truth.

-Our founding document, our declaration, endowed by our creator.
+We the people, our founding document, our declaration, endowed by our creator.

 That's what we believe.

-We belong, it's in every American's DNA that we are to live free.
+Fundamentally, it's in every American's DNA that we are to live free.

 There are people that don't live like this.